 Sing’s is a friendly and welcoming House, which takes its name from John Millington Sing who was the school’s fourth Warden.

-Our ultimate aim is to nurture young men who can emerge from the School with a wide range of knowledge and a variety of experiences that will help enrich their lives long after they have left Sing’s.
+Our ultimate aim is to nurture young men and women who can emerge from the School with a wide range of knowledge and a variety of experiences that will help enrich their lives long after they have left Sing’s.
 The friendships forged from living together here will often last for life.